.NET Regex Reference

 [^abc] matches anything except a, b, or c

-[first-last] Character range: Matches any single character in the range from first to last.
+Character range: Matches any single character in the range from first (a) to last (z).

 [a-z] matches a, m, or z